 - Transfer to a plate and repeat this step with remaining tofu.

-Store: Refrigerate leftovers in an airtight container for up to 5 days.
+- Store: Refrigerate leftovers in an airtight container for up to 5 days.

-- Air fryer size: I have this 8 quart Cosori air fryer and it fits a lot, I love it!
+- Air fryer size: I have this 5.8 quart Cosori air fryer and it fits a lot, I love it!
 With smaller air fryer, just cook in more batches.

 - Do not pile up: If you add all tofu at once, it will not get crispy.
-You have to air fry in batches for favorable results.

 - Has to be firm or extra firm tofu: You cannot use soft or medium tofu as it will release more water and fall apart.